Nathan Blissett: Solihull Moors

 On Friday 21 December 2018, Blissett signed for National League side Solihull Moors on a deal until the end of the 2019–20 season.
 He made his debut for the club on 26 December 2018, in a 4–0 away victory at Chesterfield in which he scored the opening two goals.
 In all, Blissett scored 15 times in 52 games for Solihull.
 He was released at the end of the 2019–20 season.

 Maidenhead United

 Blissett joined Maidenhead United on 25 July 2020.
 He left the Magpies at the end of the 2021-22 season, after nine goals in 59 games.

 AFC Telford United

 In June 2022, Blissett joined National League North club AFC Telford United.

 Stafford Rangers

 On 25 February 2023, Blissett signed for Northern Premier League Premier Division club Stafford Rangers having been released by AFC Telford United the previous day.

 Bromsgrove Sporting

 In February 2024, Blissett joined Southern League Premier Division Central club Bromsgrove Sporting.

 On 16 May 2024, Blissett announced his retirement from football.

 Hednesford Town

 Blissett came out of retirement to join Hednesford Town in January 2025.

+In March 2026, having missed over six months through injury, he joined North West Counties Division One South club Telford Town on a dual-registration basis.